 Keep in mind that your locality might have a separate supplemental tax rate.
 For example, New York City’s supplemental tax rate is 4.25%.
 Check with your local tax authority for more information.

-Contact your state for more information on changing tax rates.
+Contact your state for the most up-to-date tax rates.

 Example of supplemental tax rates